taikedz/cbz-downloader/writing_modules.md

     def getPageUrls(self):
 ```

 The `Chapter` class repesents a chapter webpage from which all reading page URLs can be derived.
 The lowercase name and the number for creating its specifc download folder and naming the CBZ file.
-The chapter number MUST be returned as a string, so that it can be zero-filled by the download routine.
+The chapter number should be a string for further manipulation.

 ```python
 class Page(ComicSite):